rpnfan/aba-layout_bigrams_analyzer/README.md

 I run the remaining layouts through my analyzer, which creates a comparison table.
 Since comfort is important to me, I choose the layouts with the fewest awkward combinations.
 If there are several such layouts, I look at the comfortable combinations and choose the one with the most.

+## What's new in version 2.0

+1. Added classification of bigrams by their type (PRS, SFB, LSB, etc.).
+Here's a comparison table of layouts by bigram type:

 ## How ABA Works

 Now I'll explain how all the bigrams of a language are analyzed for the layout.
 I use a standard keyboard for typing, so I'll use that as an example.
 The left and right hand keys are numbered sequentially.
 Then, for each key combination on one hand, I build a preference matrix (they are different for standard mode and Angle Mod)